-Guidance for health and social care staff who are caring for or treating a person who lacks mental capacity during the pandemic was updated by the Government on 11/11/2020.
+Guidance for health and social care staff who are caring for or treating a person who lacks mental capacity during the pandemic was updated by the Government on 12/01/2021 to include a new subsection on ‘Offering a vaccine to someone who lacks the relevant mental capacity’.
 You can read this guidance here.

 The ability of our Local Authority DoLS team to carry out assessments and provide authorisations is severely impaired by understandable access restrictions imposed by care homes and hospitals.